abuuzayr/ubuntu1604-desktop-oca9-liclipse/README.md

 You are now on the master branch, which initializes the version of ubuntu with Odoo installed.

-Please note that on the first `vagrant up` command, it will take a while to run and install.

-While the VM will be started up, Odoo and Liclipse may not be installed yet.

-You can track the progress of the installation in the shell that you used for the `vagrant up` command.

-## How to know that the VM setup is complete?

-At the end of the setup, the VM will restart.

 ## Prerequisites

 The following must be installed: